 Revision rhinoplasty can take 3 hours or more to complete depending on the complexity of your case.

-Contact us today for your Chicago rhinoplasty consultation call in Northbrook, 847-205-1680
+Contact us today for your Chicago rhinoplasty consultation in Northbrook.

 What to Expect During Revision Rhinoplasty Recovery